AnonymousUser188/AAAI2025/README.md

 <!--Once completed, the complete file structure should be as follows: . -->

-`./sys_content/` and `./instruction/` include the prompts and instructions  used in NB-LLM.
+`./sys_content/`  includes the prompts and instructions  used in NB-LLM.
 Please select or modify them according to your needs.
 We recommend storing the result files  in  `./result/` .

 ### How to run